jotunskij/Skopy/Skopy/README.md

 happily goes after when he sees them.
 When he gets to a toy he will chew at it for a while until it has become defunct, at which point he will go after the next toy, which looks much squeakier.
-This is all very well, but there are obstacles to Skopy’s joyful canine
+This is all very well, but there are obstacles to Skopyâ€™s joyful canine
 play: trees.
 In the park there are several trees, and if Skopy walks around a tree his leash gets wrapped around the tree, making his movements more limited.
 Being a dog, with pressing squeaky matters to attend to, Skopy does not really have time to take things such as trees into account, and always goes directly in a straight line for his next toy.
-If he can’t get to his next toy because he has run out of leash, Skopy will start barking uncontrollably (as no doubt any of us would) and you have to help him.
+If he canâ€™t get to his next toy because he has run out of leash, Skopy will start barking uncontrollably (as no doubt any of us would) and you have to help him.
-How long would Skopy’s leash have to be in order for him to run out of toys before he runs out of leash?
+How long would Skopyâ€™s leash have to be in order for him to run out of toys before he runs out of leash?
-For practical purposes, you may assume that (when seen from above) Skopy, his toys, and the trees are points, and that the post that the leash is tied to will not hinder Skopy’s movements in any way.
-If Skopy’s path causes him to cross an earlier part of his leash he can safely walk over it (he never crawls under it).
+For practical purposes, you may assume that (when seen from above) Skopy, his toys, and the trees are points, and that the post that the leash is tied to will not hinder Skopyâ€™s movements in any way.
+If Skopyâ€™s path causes him to cross an earlier part of his leash he can safely walk over it (he never crawls under it).
 The leash never gets tangled in itself.
 Af- ter having finished chewing a toy, Skopy always goes for the most shiny unchewed toy.
-The post to which Skopy’s leash is tied is located at co- ordinates (0,0), and this is also where Skopy is initially located.
+The post to which Skopyâ€™s leash is tied is located at co- ordinates (0,0), and this is also where Skopy is initially located.